2956 acres in Fremont County, Wyoming

 PRICE & TERMS: $7.4 million Cash.
 Closing is contingent upon the Seller executing a 1031 exchange to a replacement property.

 COMMENTS: The recreational splendor of this great, meticulously managed, working ranch, dwarfs many promoted fishing and hunting "properties"; 20+ miles of the Sweetwater River plus miles of the East Sweetwater, Little Sweetwater, Gold, Jack, Mill, and Fish Creeks, 11 1/2 miles of Bridger and Shoshone FS boundary, and the historic Oregon Trail with old sheepherder camps, cabins, and corrals.Lyons Valley Ranch has the authenticity and flavor of western working cattle ranches;tough horses, tougher cowboys, clear trout streams, elusive elk and deer, distant mountain horizons, therapeutic silence.

 All information is from sources deemed reliable, but cannot be guaranteed as accurate.
 Prospective buyers are encouraged to research the information to their own satisfaction.
 Any offer is subject to errors, omissions, prior sale, change or withdrawal without notice, and approval of seller.

-Clifton M. Berglee, DVM
+Other Land for Sale from Clifton M. Berglee, DVM

 NOTE: The information contained herein is provided as general information only and has been obtained from sources deemed reliable.
 It is provided without any guaranty, warranty or representation, expressed or implied, made by LandsofAmerica.com, or any related entity, as to the accuracy or completeness of the information.
 The information is presented subject to errors, omissions, change of price or conditions, prior sale or withdrawal without notice.
 Prospective purchasers should make their own investigations, projections and conclusions concerning the information.